jzadaptrum/MrGreen-JekyllTheme/_posts/2022-03-03-mr-green-jekyll-theme.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_Mr_Green_Jekyll_Theme
+lng_pair: id_J&Z_Jekyll_Theme
-title: Mr. Green Jekyll Theme
+title: J&Z Jekyll Theme

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Mr. Green's Workshop
+author: J&Z's Workshop
 # multiple category is not supported
 category: jekyll
 # multiple tag entries are possible